sandepal-org/mq01-ops/README.md

 ## Congratulations

 You've configured your cluster for MQ.
-Let's run a pipeline to populate the `mq01-ops` repository.
-This pipeline is held in the source repository `mq01-src`; it also holds the configuration for the `mq01` queue manager.

-In the [next part of the
-tutorial](https://github.com/mq-modernization-demo/mq01-src#introduction), we
-will use the components we've installed and configured to build, test and deploy the `mq01` queue manager.
+In the [next part of the tutorial](https://github.com/mq-modernization-demo/mq01-src#introduction), we will use the components we've installed and configured to build, test and deploy the `mq01` queue manager.